 Establish a means of communication and free exchange between its members and the seminary’s president, faculty and staff.

 Members will meet at least once each year on campus.
 They will hear a report from the seminary’s president on the current state of Western.
 Members may contact the president or various members of the faculty and staff regarding their insights concerning the future of the seminary.
-A special section in the seminary’s Annual Report will be set aside to honor members of The President’s Club.

 Conditions of Membership